hiki0505/Yahoo-finance-scraping/README.md

 ## Description of the script

-This script scraps historical finance data from [yahoo finance website](https://finance.yahoo.com/), based on company name, starting and ending period and frequency interval
+This script scraps historical finance data from [yahoo finance website](https://finance.yahoo.com/), based on company name, starting and ending period and frequency interval, then represents the data using RESTful services, in this case flask was used.

 ## Languages and tools